 ACT Test Registration

-Students who are testing outside the USA, U.S. territories, Puerto Rico, or Canada must register online.
+Students who are taking this test outside the USA, U.S. territories, Puerto Rico, or Canada must register online.
 Steps to follow for ACT test registration:

 - Establish a free ACT Web account.